Sizey-Ltd/recommendation-service-package/README.md

 To use the Product synchronization feature, follow these steps:

+1. Import the `sizeySync` function from the `recommendation-service` package:

+    ```javascript
+    import { sizeySync } from 'recommendation-service';
+    ```

-1. Add the following HTML code to your component where you want to integrate the Product synchronization:
+2. Add the following HTML code to your component where you want to integrate the Product synchronization:

     ```html
     <span